nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

 The following section describes the testing methodologies followed in this project to ensure high-quality, bug-free code as far as possible.

+The more critical classes each has a test class which tests the various functions implemented in those respective classes.

 ### 6.1.
 Running tests